August 8, 2022

 When the pandemic began, organizational leaders were forced to communicate in new ways, focusing on what was essential.
 Now, as we move to new realities, it continues to be important to stay focused and thoughtfully plan communications.
 Planning communications is often the key to employees having the information and context they need to help an organization or team achieve its vision and goals.
 Given a variety of factors, including fewer in-person interactions and the level of turnover that has occurred in many organizations, a recommitment – or reset – to communication planning seems even more essential.

-By planning your intended communications, you can build stronger relationships with employees, and motivate them to contribute to your organization’s success.
+By planning your intended communications, you can build stronger relationships with employees, help them see their role in the journey, and motivate them to contribute to your organization’s success.

 Follow these four steps – Plan, Say, Do and Check – to drive the right behaviors and enhance business performance through your communications with this simple communication planning model.

 PDCA Cycle adapted for communication planning